Circles and arcs

 If you are doing this to a certain size, I suggest first creating a cube that is that size. you can then set the parameters for your Spin tool to fit the box.

-We will create one vertical with the fancy bit at the top, mirror it and then array it.
+I then created one vertical with the fancy bit at the top, mirrored it and then arrayed it.
+The arch is again made using the spin tool.

-This version has some extra detailing, but the basic principle was the same.
+This version has some extra detailing, but that is the basic principle.

 Comments